h2oai/datatable/docs/develop/documentation.rst

 ----------

-If you want to create a link to an external website, then you would do it in two parts: first, the text of the link should be surrounded by backticks and followed by an underscore.
-Second, the URL of the link shall be declared at the bottom of the page (or section) via a special directive::
+If you want to create a link to an external website, then you would do it in two parts.
+First, the text of the link should be surrounded by backticks and followed by an underscore.
+Second, the URL of the link is declared at the bottom of the page (or section) via a special directive::

-    Say, you want to create a link to an `example website`_.
+    Say you want to create a link to an `example website`_.
 The text "example website" in the previous sentence will be turned into a link, whose URL is declared somewhere later on the page.